staffanm/ferenda/tools/README.txt

-* win32/: This directory contains prebuilt versions of lxml for windows (taken from http://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml, but reproduced here since the download urls there arent't stable).
+* win32/: This directory contains prebuilt versions of lxml for windows (taken from http://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml, but reproduced here since the download urls there arent't stable), and also a Tidy HTML binary.
 These are primarily used for CI builds on appveyor.